coala/coala/docs/Developers/Writing_Good_Commits.rst

 - `This entrypoint.. ..for this`: Describe the reasoning of your changes in maximum of 72 characters per line.

-- `Fixes https://github.com/coala/coala/issues/5861`: Mention the URL
+- `Closes https://github.com/coala/coala/issues/5861`: Mention the URL
    of the issue it closes or fixes.

 At coala we are looking heavily at the maintainability of the code.